 5. This report is for the exclusive use of the contracted parties and may not be used by third parties without the prior written permission from the inspector/inspection firm.

-The client acknowledges that the following items are excluded from the inspection: appliances, central vacuum systems, heat exchangers, interior flue liners, outbuildings, trees, wood destroying insects, vermin/animals, underground storage tanks, EFIS (synthetic stucco), security systems, intercom, septic, well and irrigation systems, below grade sewage and water pipes, swimming pools, spas, hot tubes, and related equipment.
+The client acknowledges that the following items are excluded from the inspection: appliances, central vacuum systems, heat exchangers, interior flue liners, outbuildings, trees, wood destroying insects, vermin/animals, underground storage tanks, EFIS (synthetic stucco), security systems, intercom, septic, well and irrigation systems, below grade sewage and water pipes, swimming pools, spas, hot tubs, and related equipment.
 The inspector/inspection company does not address any environmental issues whatsoever, including the existence of hazardous, poisonous or noxious materials or substances including but not limited to: mold, mildew, fungus, soil gases, Asbestos containing materials and UFFI.
 This report makes not representation regarding cosmetic issues.

 I have read this contract and I am aware of the limitations of the inspection process.
 I accept the report and supplements according to the conditions stated herein.
 I am aware that the fee paid for this inspection is for professional time and is not a guarantee of present or future conditions and is not an insurance policy of any kind.